evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 I personally find it almost magical that the simulation works at all.
 Remember that we started with just the Equations 1 and 2 for the kinetic and potential energies of the Sun-Earth system.
 Then we used those equations to write a Lagrangian equation 3 and find the equations of motions 5 and 8.
 And finally, we plugged those two equations into the computer that solved them using the Euler's method.
 This gave us the precise position of the Earth as the time changes.

-For me it is hard to believe that such complex thing as the motion of a planet around its star can be computed so easily from the energies of the system.
+For me it is hard to believe that such complex thing as the motion of a planet around its star can be computed so easily from the energy of the system.
 And yet it moves.

 ## Photo credits